What is Quality Audit?

 This situation can become particularly challenging if you are unable to consistently maintain a presence at your suppliers' facilities.
 This not only hinders your ability to monitor the performance of your supplier's sub-suppliers (over whom you have no control since they answer to your supplier, not you), but also prevents you from gaining visibility into the components that are being integrated into the final product.
 Friends often impose less stringent standards on each other.

-The most effective ways to address such situations involve regular and thorough checking of your supplier's operations, from the initial stages through packaging and delivery.
-It's essential to maintain diligent control over their incoming materials receiving processes.
+The most effective ways to address such situations involve regular and thorough checking of your supplier's operations, from the initial stages through packaging and delivery, as part of a comprehensive supplier development strategy.
+It's essential to maintain diligent control over their incoming materials receiving processes to ensure quality and efficiency at every step.

 Contact Us To See What We Can Do